 I think when you are a photographer no matter what else you might do, you are always an observer.

-Having his own home, and making his own way in the community with support when required, Sandy was a well known face around the town, and he was a regular church attender.
+Having his own home, and making his own way in the community, with support when required, Sandy was a well known face around the town, and he was a regular church attender.
 One day a couple of TV production folks turned up at our Centre to speak to me.
-The producer and director of a popular religious programme which visits a town, features the local church and the community that supports it, and broadcast this as a 30 minute feel-good Sunday evening show.
+They were the producer and director of a popular religious programme which has a proven format – it visits a town, features the local church and the community that supports it, and broadcasts this as a 30 minute feel-good Sunday evening show.

 My exchange with them went something like this:

 Tv man 1 – hello we’re doing a show on the local community and ******** Church.
 We’ve heard that Sandy attends this church and we’d like to feature him in the programme.

 Me – that excellent.
 How do you intend to portray Sandy?

 Tv man 1 – well we’ll say Mr * is a man with a mental handicap and a learning difficulty attending a day centre and then we can explore the things he does in the community, it’ll be very good for him.

 Me – I see.
 Can you explain to me why you think that this will be good for him?

 Tv man – well it’s a good thing to show the community the different people that live there.

 Me – I’m afraid I’m not comfortable with you labeling Sandy as a man with mental handicap and learning difficulties.
 We’ve spent over ten years carefully introducing Sandy to the community on the basis of all the positive things Sandy is capable of, and I fear that the stigma attached to ‘mental handicap’ will jeopardize that, and could affect Sandy’s current ease of movement in this community which we and particularly he, have worked hard to achieve.